Examples

 From the Properties blade of the widget to which the Azure Data Explorer Connector will be linked, a chart in our example, select the Data Source tab.

-Click the plus icon next to Data Source, then the plus icon next to Connection, and select the Azure Data Explorer Connector.
+Click the plus icon next to Data Source and then the plus icon next to Connection.

 Step 2: Configure Server